pied-billed-grebe-2048-MAT_1920

 Pied-billed Grebe

-Appearance: is a small waterbird with a characteristic appearance.
+Appearance: Is a small waterbird with a characteristic appearance.
 It has a stubby, rounded body, a short tail, and a thick bill that is pale with a dark band resembling a black ring (pied-billed).
 Its plumage is mostly brown with a mottled pattern, and its eyes are red.

-Habitat: the Pied-billed Grebe can be found in freshwater habitats such as lakes, ponds, marshes, and rivers up to 3100 m.
+Habitat: The Pied-billed Grebe can be found in freshwater habitats such as lakes, ponds, marshes, and rivers up to 3100 m.
 They prefer areas with dense emergent vegetation like reeds and cattails for cover and nesting.

 Behavior: Pied-billed Grebes are excellent divers and swimmers.
 They feed on small fish, insects, and aquatic invertebrates.
 Conspicuous, alone or in pairs.
 They build floating nests among aquatic vegetation and are known for their ability to sink lower in the water to hide when threatened.